apenella/ransidble/README.md

 That’s when Ransidble was born.

-Ransidble (Remote Ansible) is a lightweight REST API that allows you to execute Ansible playbooks remotely on your behalf.
+Ransidble is a lightweight REST API that allows you to execute Ansible playbooks remotely on your behalf.
 It acts as a controlled gateway between your automation workflows and restricted infrastructure.
 In short, Ransidble turns Ansible into a secure, remotely accessible automation service.

 While powerful open-source solutions like [AWX](https://github.com/ansible/awx) already exist, Ransidble was built with a different goal in mind: